Who are the highest-paid players in the Premier League, 2022-23?

 It is not exactly a secret that footballer salaries in England are among the best in the world, but who are the highest-paid players in the Premier League?
 With each club receiving hundreds of millions in television money, even average Premier League footballers are extremely well-paid compared to many of their contemporaries on the continent.

-But here are the 10 Premier League stars with the highest weekly wage* as the 2022-23 season takes its World Cup break.
+But here are the 10 Premier League stars with the highest weekly wage* as the 2022-23 season enters its final two months.

 10. Kalidou Koulibaly (Chelsea, £295k)

 One of four summer signings in the top 10, Koulibaly has earned the most lucrative contract of his career after establishing himself as one of Europe’s standout defenders at Napoli.

 There are some questions of handing the 31-year-old Senegal international such an expensive four-year contract, given how he’s struggled to immediately make his mark in the Premier League.

 But it’s early days and we would not be surprised if Koulibaly goes on to prove his doubters wrong.
 He’s been a classy operator for club and country for years.

 Just edging out fellow big-name summer signing Kalidou Koulibaly into the top 10, Brazilian superstar Casemiro arrived at Manchester United as one of the league’s top earners.

 And fair enough, really.
 Signing as a five-time Champions League winner and arriving at a club that can only offer Europa League football, you don’t imagine his agent needed to be a master negotiate to demand top dollar.